Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 - VHF: 30 – 199.975 MHz

 Note that the VHF band overlaps both the FM and WB frequencies.
 I can use the weather band to access my local NOAA station on 162.450 MHz, but get the same signal by tuning VHF to that frequency.
-For FM, one would need to change the VHF bandwidth to listen to FM broadcast stations.
-There is a setting that disables the VHF band altogether.
+There is also a setting that disables the VHF band altogether.

-Direct frequency entry is possible with app, but on the radio itself there are up and down tuning buttons on the side.
+Direct frequency entry is possible through the app, but on the radio itself there are only the up and down tuning buttons on the side.
 A single click advances to the next channel.
-A long press scans quickly, and continuing the long press results in a super speed forward scan.
+A long press scans quickly, and continuing the long press results in a super speed scan.
 An ATS shortwave scan on this radio takes about 6 1/2 minutes.
-In the super fast mode, it takes about 10 seconds from bottom to top.
-It can race from 30 mHz to 200 mHz in only 26 seconds.
-Repeated presses of the orange Lock button advance the frequency across the 10 covered shortwave bands.
+In the super fast mode, it takes about 10 seconds to tune the radio from bottom to top (not storing anything).
+It can race from 30 MHz to 200 MHz on the VHF band in only 26 seconds.
+Repeated presses of the orange Lock button advance the frequency through the 10 covered shortwave bands, making them more convenient to access.

 The radio has a tiny antenna, only 13 inches long.
-Don’t expect much from the whip antenna alone.
+Don’t expect too much shortwave reception from the whip antenna alone.
 It’s notable that the seller has chosen to include an external antenna in the package.
-I’ll do my shortwave testing with some sort of external antenna.

 MW/FM